 Mammoths like Nike and Home Depot have already gotten a headstart on their journeys towards the digital future.
 They’re transforming their traditional business models into dynamic, technology-first models that enhance the customer experience, shed costs, and improve the stock value.
 Nike embarked on a two-year digital transformation journey and improved its data analytics and customer experience.
 Stock prices improved 69% two years into their transformation.
 Home Depot launched a longer-term digital transformation effort in 2017, dedicated to creating “One Home Depot”—a seamless experience across all digital and traditional touchpoints.
 While returns of this multi-tier program have been slower, positive results are projected and the company is funneling even more resources into the transformation.

 I could go on with various examples of companies embracing total technology transformation in every vertical, from manufacturing to healthcare.
-But let us get into guts of why transforming your technology will be critical to your business, and what really needs to be done.
+But let us get into the guts of why transforming your technology, following certain digital transformation pillars, will be critical to your business, and what really needs to be done.

 While “transformation” sounds complicated, the pillars that it stands on are not.
 “Digital transformation” (for better or worse) has been associated with B2C companies, and as a result, some B2B business leaders don’t think they need to change.
 That is far from truth and reality: Digital transformation is simply a way of talking about the larger technological shifts that ALL organizations need to make.
 While the transformation process may be different for B2B and B2C organizations, the foundational concepts are the same.
 All transformation requires a strong culture, a mindset shift, and an understanding of these basic pillars to be successful.